 Religion is one of the most important aspects of world culture.
 It shapes identities, customs, class systems, and even the political sphere of many modern countries.
 Understanding religion, though, means going back in time and discovering its origin.
 While some of the world’s oldest religions began in the 15th century, others date back over 5,000 years!
 Let’s discover the ten oldest religions in the world.

 Polytheism, although not one specific religion, is the oldest form of practiced religion.
-It often occured in pagan practices that aimed to worship a plethora of gods.
+It often occurred in pagan practices that aimed to worship a plethora of gods.
 Polytheism has influenced many prominent religions of today, including Hinduism.
 The earliest forms of polytheism took shape in Egyptian myths and were recorded on Sumerian tablets, which date back to 4000 B.C. and 3500 B.C., respectively.

 Examples of polytheism include the worship of multiple gods in Ancient Egypt, Ancient Greece, and Rome.
 For instance, the Greek god Aphrodite was the god of love, while Dionysus was the Greek god of wine.